OpenActuator/AFT/README.md

-# OpenActuatorTester
-Open Source Tester for Actutors
+#Open Source Tester for Actutors